Psychobiography: Joseph G. Ponterotto

-Mayer
+Claude-Hélène Mayer

-Claude-Hélène Mayer is widely recognised as an outstanding psychobiographer due to her interdisciplinary approach, depth of psychological insight, and culturally sensitive analyses.
-As a scholar with a background in psychology, management, and cultural anthropology, she brings a unique, integrative perspective to psychobiographical research.
+Claude-Hélène Mayer is a psychobiographer whose research combines psychology, management, and cultural anthropology.
+Her work examines psychobiography from an interdisciplinary perspective.

 Mayer applies complex psychological theories, such as Jungian analysis, existential psychology, and intercultural psychology, to the lives of prominent individuals.
 Her work often explores the interplay of culture, identity, and meaning-making, providing nuanced portraits that go beyond surface-level biography.
 She further investigates subjects from diverse cultural backgrounds and emphasizes the role of sociocultural context in psychological development.
 This positions her work at the intersection of psychobiography and intercultural psychology, a space few have explored with such rigor.
 She has contributed to bring psychobiography and the non-WEIRD (Western, Educated, Industrialised, Rich and Democratic) approach closer together and her work is known for its depth and scholarly precision.
 Finally, she has contributed to expand the psychobiographical research methodology, highlighting the importance to use interdisciplinary theories, positive psychology and existential psychology as tools in the psychobiographical analysis.
 She is further a pioneer in emphasising the importance of "Lessons learned" from psychobiography.